Degree in Conservation and Restoration

 The training of the Conservator/Restorer must have as its ultimate goal the development of highly competent, qualified and trained professionals to thoughtfully carry out extremely complex conservation-restoration interventions, documenting them thoroughly, so that the work and the recorded data contribute not only to preservation, but also to a deeper understanding of the historical and artistic events related to the objects being treated.

-2. Organization and planning skills
+2. Organizational and planning skills

 3. Oral and written communication in the native language